AparGarg99/Tutorials/FastAPI/Readme.md

 # Methods to deploy an ML Project
-There are 3 methods to deploy your system:
+There are 3 methods to deploy your system (in ascending order of code separability):

+1. **Project (Model + App) -** The entire project is deployed on a cloud service like AWS ElasticBeankstalk.
-1. **Model | App (Processing + UI) -** Model is uploaded to a cloud storage bucket.
+2. **Model | App (Processing + UI) -** Model is uploaded to a cloud storage bucket.
 User gives input to App.
-The App loads the model using model url, then processes it and returns the result.
+The App loads the model using model url, does the prediction using it and returns the result.
 The result is presented to to the user.
 This App is deployed on another cloud service.
-2. **API (Model + Processing) | App (UI) -** Model is wrapped inside an API which also does the processing and return results.
+3. **API (Model + Processing) | App (UI) -** Model is wrapped inside an API which also does the prediction and return results.
 This API is deployed on a cloud service 1 and we get the model Endpoint URL.
 User gives input to App.
 App goes to the Endpoint URL to load model, process input, return output.
 The result is presented to to the user.
 This App is deployed on another cloud service 2.
-3. **Project (Model + App) -** The entire project is deployed on a cloud service like AWS ElasticBeankstalk.

-In this tutorial, we'll learn Method 2.
+In this tutorial, we'll learn Method 3 which is most widely used in industry.

 # What is FastAPI?
 FastAPI is used for Model Deployment i.e. generating a Model Endpoint URL.